u-blox/ubxlib/README.md

+<b>Dear ubxlib community</b>,

+After careful consideration, we have decided to discontinue the ubxlib project.
+This decision was not made lightly, and we want to thank everyone who has contributed, used, and supported this project over the years.

+The repository will be archived on 2024-11-08.
+This means it will become read-only, but you will still be able to fork and clone it.
+Open issues will be closed till end of 2024.
+Afterwards no more support for ubxlib is available.
+For any questions please use our [support portal](https://www.u-blox.com/support).

+Thank you for your understanding.

+Best regards,
+The ubxlib team
+***

 <img src="/readme_images/ubxlib-logo.svg" width="400">

 <i>Note: if you are reading this from a package-file created by a third-party \[e.g. PlatformIO\] and the links do not work, please try reading it at the original [ubxlib Github site](https://github.com/u-blox/ubxlib) instead.</i>